 Property Attributes Notes ClusterExternalID Unsigned integer (bigint).
+Mandatory.
+Database key.
 The unique identifier for the imported cluster.
 ClusterID A numeric reference into a static table.
 May be null.
 The assigned identifier for this cluster group.
-Factory use only: DO NOT modify.
 ClusterTypeID A numeric reference into a static table.
 Default: 3.
 Foreign key to the ClusterType table.
-Values may be: 1 = vMotion Cluster 2 = Hyper-V Cluster 3 = Host Affinity Group 4 = VM Affinity Group.
 ExternalID Unsigned integer (bigint).
 Mandatory.
 Database key.
 The unique identifier for this imported cluster group.
 Note • Strictly, this attribute may be null, because it forms part of a compound database key.
-However, null values may cause import errors (where this object does not get imported), and multiple records from the same connection having nulls may cause data

-Property Attributes Notes loss through over-writing.
+However, null values may cause import errors (where this object does not get imported), and multiple records from the same connection having nulls may cause data loss through over-writing.
 It is therefore best practice to treat this field as mandatory.
 Name Alpha-numeric text (maximum 256 characters).
 The name of the cluster group.